steveyen/gen-json-versions/data/phases.md

 "As we've grown, I need to track labor costs more precisely.
 Each role should have an associated hourly rate, and I want to be able to set weekly labor budgets per location.
-The system should warn me if a schedule exceeds the budget."
+The systemx should warn me if a schedule exceeds the budget."

 - Add `hourlyRate` to each `role` in the `roles` array